11 Key Factors To Consider When Hiring a Contact Center Support Provider

 8. Solid Workforce With Skilled Agents

 Your employees are the most important stakeholders in your company.
-They are on the front line, working with customers directly.
+They are on the front lines, working with customers directly.
 Think of customer service representatives, telemarketers, and tech support specialists.

 Unfortunately, agent effectiveness remains an issue.
 Contact center managers should consider the six elements below for operational improvements: